-The Board has discretion to deny inter partes review under 35 U.S.C. § 314(a) in view of an earlier trial date in a parallel proceeding.
-Because first trial date in the Parallel Litigations is four months beyond the approximate projected deadline for the Board to issue a final written decision, the Board should not exercise its discretion.
-Moreover, five of the six non-dispositive factors set forth in Apple Inc. v.
-Fintiv, Inc., weigh in favor of granting institution of this IPR; the remaining factor is neutral.
-In view of the Board's technical and specialized expertise, proceeding with the IPR will be more efficient and will result in an earlier decision, compared to litigation.
+The PTAB has discretion to deny inter partes review under § 314(a) in view of an earlier trial date in a parallel district court proceeding.
+Because the first trial date in the Parallel Litigations is four months beyond the projected statutory deadline of the Board's final written decision, the Board should not exercise its discretion to deny institution.
 Moreover, Petitioner has presented a substantial and robust challenge to the validity of the Challenged Claims that warrants a full review.
 Thus, as set forth in detail below, the considerations of efficiency, fairness, and the merits outlined in Fintiv weigh in favor of granting institution.